brucellino/terraform-digitalocean-nomad-standalone/README.md

 # Terraform Digitalocean Nomad standalone

-This module deploys Nomad in standalone (no Consul or Vault) on DigitalOcean droplets.
+This module deploys a Nomad cluster in standalone (no Consul or Vault) on DigitalOcean droplets.

+The servers and agents are created separately.
+Servers are added to a loadbalancer, while clients are kept behind it.

+This module provisions resources _up to_ the Nomad API; for other resources (Nomad CSI volumes, Nomad jobs, Nomad configuration, _etc_, use a different module)

 ## Examples